 5) Joint Victory Campaign 2004 (JVC): This fundraising entity focused on collecting contributions and then disbursing them chiefly to America Coming Together and the Media Fund.
 In 2004 alone, JVC channeled $19.4 million to the former, and $38.4 million to the latter.
 Soros personally gave JVC more than $12 million that year.

-6) Thunder Road Group (TRG): This political consultancy coordinated strategy for the Media Fund, America Coming Together, and America Votes.
+6) Thunder Road Group (TRG): This political consultancy coordinated strategy for America Coming Together, America Votes, and the Media Fund.
 Its duties included strategic planning, polling, opposition research, covert operations, and public relations.